Portugal: Insider guide to 5 places to see is written by Paloma Fjord.

 Porto is located in northern Portugal and is the country's second largest city.
 You could say that Porto is a bit like Lisbon's relaxed little brother: where Lisbon can feel a bit crowded, Porto is still less known and less hectic.
 However, the city is reminiscent of the capital, as it is also filled with steep hills, old houses with tiled facades and a large beautiful river: the Douro.

 The Douro River is a wonderful place to settle down.
 A glass of port or local 'green' wine is especially recommended - vinho verde - in the sun.

 Everyone who visits Porto should stop by the world-famous bookstore Livraria Lello.
-The bookstore's old mahogany interior and bulging bookshelves are said to have inspired JK Rowling to the Hogwarts School's Castle Library known from Harry Potter.
+The bookstore's old mahogany interior and bulging bookshelves are said to have inspired JK Rowling to the Hogwarts Castle Hogwarts School Library known from Harry Potter.